-If you’re into fishing, then you know that Cape Cod is one of the finest areas to fish on the east coast.
+If fishing is your game, then you’ll love Cape Cod – one of the finest areas to fish on the East Coast.
 There’s nothing like hooking on to a big one to put a smile on your face.
 From the first cast to the last, spending a few hours fishing on Cape Cod might just be one of the most satisfying ways to enjoy the day.
-Deep sea fishing charters abound on Cape Cod.
+What’s more, deep sea fishing charters abound on Cape Cod.
 But it’s just as nice to simply wet a line from a kayak in one of the many kettle ponds or cast a lure into the Cape Cod Canal.
+Here’s your guide to fishing on Cape Cod.

 Naturally, it helps to know the best spots to fish.
 Depending on what you’re after, Cape Cod Bay might be the answer.
 Then again, Nantucket Sound, Brewster Flats, Scorton Creek, or Buzzards Bay could be the right spot for a fishing frenzy.
 Some of the most delicious fish call Cape Cod home.
 And some of the most challenging game fish swim right offshore.
 We covered the spectrum of fishing arenas in our previous blog “Your Guide to the Best Fishing Spots”.